julio-at/yasrai/SPL-Examples.md

 This document provides a collection of useful SPL (Search Processing Language) scripts commonly used with Splunk for log analysis, troubleshooting, and performance monitoring.

+## 📌 Notes

+- Replace `index=web_logs` with your actual index if needed.
+- Use `earliest` and `latest` to control time range.
+- Pipe (`|`) is used to chain commands, similar to shell scripting.
+- These queries can be run from Splunk Web, REST API, or SDKs.
+- SPL is powerful for building dashboards, alerts, and operational intelligence views.

 ---

 ## 1. 🔎 Basic Error Search